| home | catalogue | history | references | appendix |

 Some surfers

-who ride beach breaks a lot prefer this type of rail where the waves are
+who ride beach breaks a lot prefer this type of rail where the

 slightly bumpy or choppy.